Orestistsira/auth-parallel-and-distributed-systems-ex2/README.md

 ---

-If you don't have openblas installed:
+If you don't have openblas installed on Linux:

 ```